Speakers

 Course Description:

-•Q1: What are the main challenges to establish effective circular economy systems, policies institutions in the water sector via national and regional collaboration, and how can they be overcome?
+Q1: What are the main challenges to establishing effective circular economy systems, policy institutions in the water sector via national and regional collaboration, and how can they be overcome?

-•Q4: Does circularity governance require its own institutional setup, such as committees and commissions, or should it be integrated in regional/sectoral organizations, such as the wastewater management authorities and environmental impact assessment frameworks?
+Q4: Does circularity governance require its own institutional setup, such as committees and commissions, or should it be integrated into regional/sectoral organizations, such as the wastewater management authorities and environmental impact assessment frameworks?

 Learning outcomes